So how do waterfalls get formed?

 But the story doesn’t end there!

-It's the undercutting action that results in waterfalls where you might be able to go behind it!
-Steinsdalsfossen in Norway is an example of such a waterfall.
+So it’s the undercutting action that results in waterfalls where you might be able to go behind it!

 The undercutting still continues until you run out of the hard rock layer.
 At that point, the watercourse will probably go back to being a stream or rapid.